 Escape to the lush banks of the Nile and find a most welcoming reception at Sofitel Winter Palace Luxor, an opulent structure perched amid tropical gardens and ancient temples.

-Guests feel right at home in Egypt’s great city of Luxor at Sofitel Winter Palace Luxor, a veritable 19th-century palace which has housed and inspired presidents, politicians, artists, and celebrities alike.
+Guests feel right at home in Egypt’s city of Luxor at Sofitel Winter Palace Luxor.
+The magnificent 19th-century hotel has housed and inspired presidents, politicians, artists, and celebrities alike.
 Built in 1886 by British explorers, the decadent accommodations of Sofitel Winter Palace Luxor are steeped in history.
-It was here that Agatha Christie wrote her 1937 novel Death on the Nile, and archaeologist Howard Carter, discoverer of Tutankhamen’s tomb, frequented the lush botanical gardens.
+It was here that Agatha Christie wrote her 1937 novel Death on the Nile.
+In addition, archaeologist Howard Carter, discoverer of Tutankhamen’s tomb, frequented the lush botanical gardens.

 Guests of Sofitel Winter Palace Luxor are in for a world of comfort and indulgence during their stay.
-All of the hotel’s 92 rooms are rich in their colonial design yet expertly blended with the glory of their Pharaonic setting.
-Fine woods, bright satin fabrics, and sumptuous marble bathrooms punctuate the palatial spaces, while the massive picture windows reveal sweeping views of the Nile River, the ancient Valley of the Kings, and the bougainvillea-dotted botanical gardens surrounding the property.
-Seven lavish suites are the epitome of excess, allowing guests to observe everyday life on the Nile River from their crimson-, silver-, and gold-embellished lounge.
+The colonial design of the hotels’ 92 rooms blends expertly with the glory of their ancient setting.
+Fine woods, bright satins, and sumptuous marble bathrooms punctuate the palatial spaces.
+Massive picture windows reveal sweeping views of the Nile, the Valley of the Kings, and the property’s bougainvillea-dotted botanical gardens.
+The lavish suites are the epitome of excess, allowing guests to observe life on the Nile River from private lounges.